brajeshwar/brajeshwar.github.io/_posts/2011/2011-05-02-facebook-returns-to-hacker-roots-with-open-source-data-center-project.md

----
-layout: post
-title: Facebook Returns to "Hacker Roots" with Open-Source Data Center Project
+# Facebook Returns to "Hacker Roots" with Open-Source Data Center Project
----

 In a surprise move Facebook has gone back to their "hacker roots" -- their words not mine, by releasing their data center designs to the public.
 In a project dubbed the <a href="http://opencompute.org/">Open Compute project</a>, Facebook has busted open the secretive world of data centers by making their designs public and open source.